philippe44/cross-compiling/README.md

 ## MacOS

 The situation is a bit better with MacOS thanks to [osxcross](https://github.com/tpoechtrager/osxcross).
-There is not much to add, just carefully read the instructions that I won't duplicate here<
+There is not much to add, just carefully read the instructions that I won't duplicate here.

 There is only one caveat if you build on folders that are not local, I've found an issue in the libtool provided and I've submitted a PR [here](https://github.com/tpoechtrager/cctools-port/pull/126).
 Similarly, when you use clang compiler, it will leave a ton of ".tmp" files behind unless you use compile flag`-fno-temp-file`.